The following question pops up on construction projects all the time: “Can I file a lien even though I don’t have a written contract?”

 Want to learn more about the potential hazards of oral contracts?
 Read “Oral Contracts Can Compound Your Problems.”

 The following states’ liens statutes generally permit construction parties to secure lien rights even if they don’t have a written contract.
 These statutes typically use language like “for the specific contract or agreed upon change” (New Mexico) and “contract means an agreement that provides for all or part of a work or improvement” (California) to describe contracts, and do not explicitly require that contracts must be written.

 These states typically permit parties with verbal, oral, or implied contracts to claim lien rights, but to understand the specific rules in your state, click on your state in the lists below to view the lien statute in full.
 Even though these states may permit construction parties to secure lien rights and claim a mechanics lien even without a written contract, it is generally best practice to have a signed written contract for work provided.

 Colorado and Indiana have contract rules that don’t easily fall into ‘written contract required’ or ‘written contract not required.’
 Contract requirements in these states have more to do with the type of work being provided or the type of project than with the form of the contract.

 It’s always a good idea to get a written contract to ensure a smooth payment process and to minimize risk, but in many states, oral agreements – even implied – are sufficient to secure lien rights.
 This article gives a general overview of requirements as a jumping off point for those curious about whether or not it is necessary to have a written contract in order to secure lien rights.
-To learn more, visit zlien.com/resources and check out your state’s lien statute or consult an attorney.
+To learn more, visit zlien.com/resources.

 Talk to Us